Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 So.

-This is why I've decided to make my own fork.
-The project deserves to be highlighted as alternatives project of flashable cameras are just a no go for me (too expensives, too restrictives, made by people just avid for money or thinking they are geniuses, etc.).
+I've decided to make my own fork.
+The project deserves to be highlighted as alternative flashable camera mods were just a no go for me anymore (too expensives, too restrictives, made by people just avid for money/fame, etc.).

 ## What have been changed compared to the main branch ?